MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 > [!NOTE]
 > This article disables PostgreSQL authentication to illustrate security best practices.
 Microsoft Entra ID is used to authenticate the connection to the server.
 If you need to enable PostgreSQL authentication, see [Quickstart: Use Java and JDBC with Azure Database for PostgreSQL - Flexible Server](/azure/postgresql/flexible-server/connect-java) and select the **Password** tab.

 Some of these resources must have unique names within the scope of the Azure subscription.
 To ensure this uniqueness, you can use the *initials, sequence, date, suffix* pattern.
 To apply this pattern, name your resources by listing your initials, some sequence number, today's date, and some kind of resource specific suffix - for example, `rg` for "resource group".
 The following environment variables use this pattern.
-Replace the placeholder values `UNIQUE_VALUE`, `LOCATION`, and `DB_PASSWORD` with your own values and then run the following commands in your terminal:
+Replace the placeholder values `UNIQUE_VALUE` and `LOCATION` with your own values and then run the following commands in your terminal:

 ```bash
 export UNIQUE_VALUE=<your unique value, such as ejb010717>